From time immemorial, cultures have all sorts of responses to an eclipse, mainly fright or fear.

 The Gurbani repudiates both Jotish (also spelt Jyotish – astrology) and such belief.

-The Jotish holds that it can help alleviate the unfavorable results of past actions through special measures, rituals, etc. However, Sri Guru Granth Sahib (SGGS) holds that the permanent and foolproof solutions to our fear and suffering is through Realizing our Mool within (ਮੂਲ, Origin, Source, Jot…), through the Shabad-Vichaar.
+The Jotish holds that it can help alleviate the unfavorable results of past actions through special measures, rituals etc. However, the SGGS holds that the permanent and foolproof solutions to our fear and suffering is through abiding in our Mool within (ਮੂਲ, True Nature or Jot Saroop), through the Shabad-Vichaar.

 - ਹਉਮੈ ਸਭਾ ਗਣਤ ਹੈ ਗਣਤੈ ਨਉ ਸੁਖੁ ਨਾਹਿ ॥: All accounting is in egotism, in these, there is no Peace (sggs 36).